Hunger (2023 film): Plot

 After Paul leads Hunger to serve a government official in an illegal hunt and cooking of a protected great hornbill from a national park, Aoy and Tone quit.
 Aoy is hired as the head chef at Tos's new restaurant Flame and grows famous, while Tone's restaurant struggles.
 A celebrity named Milky hires both Aoy and Paul to cook for her birthday party, which turns into an impromptu competition as the two chefs vie for the guests' adulation.
-In the end, Paul wins by serving an ordinary soup, and he explains to Aoy that he won not because his food or presentation were superior to hers, but because his reputation made the guests desire anything served by him more.
-Paul's gloating is interrupted when Tone leaks a video of Paul cooking the hornbill and the chef is arrested.
+In the end, Paul "wins" by serving an ordinary soup, and he explains to Aoy that he won not because his food or presentation were superior to hers, but because his reputation made the guests desire anything served by him more.
+However, Paul's gloating is interrupted when Tone leaks a video of Paul cooking the hornbill and the chef is arrested.
 Tos admits that he and Tone conspired to use the party to destroy Paul and elevate Aoy; furthermore, the celebrity client picked Paul for her party first and only hired Aoy because of Tos's lobbying.
 Disillusioned, Aoy quits Flame.
 She is welcomed home by her family and resumes cooking at their restaurant.